 This can be a bit complicated, but the SSA has a program called PASS which is the Plan for Achieving Self Support.
 This program is available to help people find a way to become self-sufficient.
 While often thought of as a way to enter the workforce, they also help people who want to start a business.

 Because someone has a business, especially a business start-up, the number of hours put into it does not necessarily correlate with the self-employment income received.
 It’s not uncommon to not show a profit in the first few years of a business, if ever.
 Because of this, the Social Security Administration will look at the amount and type of work being done.
 If it is beyond what the disability guidelines allow.
 If the SSA considers the reasonable value of the recipient’s work is more than their benefit amount, benefits can be suspended or terminated.

 As a result, the SSA has tests to determine if the work the recipient is doing is considered Substantial Gainful Activity (SGA).
-For self-employed individuals, the SSA will use three tests to determine whether this work is considered a SGA.
+For self-employed individuals, the SSA will use four tests to determine whether this work is considered a SGA.

-The three tests include:
+The four tests include: